What's

 Cool and empty

-Once your timer has gone off, remove your canner from the stove and release all the pressure.
-If your canner has a pressure gauge, you can see when the gauge is completely at zero.
-If you only have a canner with a pressure weight, the pressure has run away when you no longer hear any hissing at all.
+Once the timer goes off, remove your canner from the stove and let it release all the pressure.
+If your canner has a pressure gauge, you'll know when the gauge reaches zero.
+If you have a canner with only a pressure weight, the pressure has been released when you no longer hear any hissing.

-Now you can take the weight off.
+Now you can remove the weight.
 Wait another 10 minutes before removing the lid.
-Then wait another 10 minutes and then remove the jars from the canner with the glass tongs.
+Then wait another 10 minutes and remove the jars from the canner using jar tongs.

-You want to cool down so gradually that you don't expose the jars to a big temperature difference.
-The contents of the jars are still very hot and when it is that hot, the contents expand.
-If the area around the jar suddenly becomes much colder by quickly removing the jar from the canner, the hot contents will want to push out.
-This causes you to lose moisture from your jars and some can get between the glass edge and the lid, causing the vacuum to not work properly.
+You want to cool the jars gradually enough so that you don't expose them to a large temperature difference.
+The contents of the jars are still very hot, and when they get that hot, they expand.
+If the area around the jar suddenly becomes much colder when you quickly remove it from the canner, the hot contents will try to push out.
+This causes moisture to escape from your jars, and some can get trapped between the rim and the lid, potentially disrupting the vacuum seal.

-So let your canner cool down slowly and wait 10 minutes between each step to prevent it from cooling down too quickly.
+So let your canner cool down slowly and wait 10 minutes between each step to prevent cooling too quickly.

-Even if you do this carefully, you may lose some of the contents of your jar.
-As long as more than 2/3 is left in the jar and the jar has been evacuated, you can still store it in the pantry.
-If you lose more, it is important to place this jar in the refrigerator after cooling and eat it first.
-Even when the pot has been vacuumed.
+Even if you're very careful, you might lose some of the contents of your jar.
+As long as more than two-thirds of the contents remain in the jar and the vacuum seal is sealed, you can still store it in the pantry.
+If you lose more, it's important to refrigerate the jar after it cools and eat it first, even after the vacuum seal is sealed.

 09

-Then let your jars cool for 24 hours and then check whether they have been vacuumed properly.
-If you work with mason jars, remove the ring and check whether the lid remains firmly attached.
-For example, you can lift it by the lid and if the lid remains in place, the vacuum is strong enough.
+Let your jars cool completely for 24 hours and then check if they're properly vacuum sealed.
+If you're using mason jars, remove the ring and check if the lid stays on securely.
+You can lift it by the lid, for example.
+If it stays on, the vacuum is strong enough.

-If you work with reusable screwdriver jars, you can check whether the cap has been sucked in and whether it no longer makes a sound when you press it.
+If you work with reusable screw-on jars, you can check whether the cap has been sucked in and whether it no longer makes a noise when you press on it.

-If you work with preserving jars, you can check whether the lid stays in place when you lift it by the lid without a bracket or clamps.
+If you work with preserving jars, you can check whether the lid stays in place when you lift it by the lid without the bracket or clamps.

-If your vacuum test went well, the jar can go to the pantry.
-It is recommended to eat the contents of the jar within a year.
+If your vacuum test was successful, the jar can go into the pantry.
+It's recommended to eat the contents of the jar within a year.

 Pantry